 How can the Travel Visor help?

-For an adult, the Travel Visor is a viable option and I recommend it having worn it myself.
+For an adult, the Travel Visor is a viable option and I recommend it having designed and wear it myself.
 Being an adult my development is as complete as it’s going to be so wearing the visor has no issues.

 For a child we have to consider this